SteveXCIV/scad-server/README.md

 ### Docker Deployment

-**Note:** The OpenSCAD Docker images are currently only available for AMD64 architecture.
-The latest available image uses Debian Buster which has been archived.
-For ARM64 systems (Apple Silicon), you may need to build with platform emulation or run on AMD64 hardware.
+**Note:** The latest stable OpenSCAD Docker images are only available for AMD64 architecture (Debian Bookworm at time of writing).
+The `latest` tag at time of writing uses Debian Buster which has been archived.
+For ARM64 systems, you may need to build with platform emulation.
+I was able to build this on an M1 Mac, but YMMV.

 1. Build the Docker image:
 ```bash